tmarfil/nginx-api-gateway-for-k8s/docs/class1/module1/lab1.rst

 .. image:: images/05b_get_daemonset_nginx_ingress.jpg
   :scale: 50%

-NGINX Plus is running as a daemonset and will listen on port 80 and 443 by default.
+NGINX Plus is running as a daemonset and will listen on TCP ports 80 and 443 by default.

 From the web browser try: